jaiarobotics/jaiabot/src/doc/markdown/page55_vpn.md

         sudo wg
         sudo ip a show wg_jaia

+- Enable IP forwarding so that machines on the VPN can see each other "through" the server:

+        sysctl -w net.ipv4.ip_forward=1

 ### Client

 On the client (jaiabot, dev machines, etc.) side, we need to configure: